VEuPathDB/trna-scan-nextflow/README.md

 1. inputFilePath: Path to the input fasta file
 2. outputDir: Path to where you would like output files to be stored
 3. outputFileName: How you would like this output file to be stored
+4. numberOfSplits: How many sequences would you like to have sent to each process at a time